-- 1. To elect two Class III directors of the Board who will each serve until the 2019 annual meeting of stockholders or until his or her successor is duly elected and qualified ("Proposal 1"); - 2.
-To vote on a proposal to ratify the selection of RSM US LLP (formerly known as McGladrey LLP) to serve as the Company's independent registered public accounting firm for the year ending December 31, 2016 ("Proposal 2"); and - 3.
+- 1. To elect two Class II directors of the Board who will each serve until the 2021 annual meeting of stockholders or until his or her successor is duly elected and qualified ("Proposal 1"); - 2.
+To vote on a proposal to ratify the selection of RSM US LLP to serve as the Company's independent registered public accounting firm for the fiscal year ending December 31, 2018 ("Proposal 2"); and - 3.
 To transact such other business as may properly come before the Meeting or any adjournment or postponement thereof.